-Never walk in between the buses / Nunca camine entre los autobuses
+- Never walk between buses / Nunca camine entre los autobuses

-Always hold child's hand / Siempre detenga la mano de sus hijos
+- Always hold your child’s hand / Siempre detenga la mano de sus hijos

-Never leave child unattended in car or parking lot / Nunca deje a sus niños solos sin un adulto en el carro
+- Never leave a child unattended in car or parking lot / Nunca deje a sus niños solos sin un adulto en el carro

 Child’s Food Account